ii-4ws/RealSync/README.md

 Before starting any work, always pull the latest changes:

+git branch

+git switch branch-name

-git pull origin main
+git pull origin branch-name

 All development must be done on a dedicated branch

-NEVER PUSH TO MAIN
+NEVER PUSH TO MAIN BRANCH

 --------------------------------------------------